ryorafael/ryorafael/README.md

 * 🖥️  See my portfolio at [MyPortfolio](http://65f9e8915aba140fc2138a0c--ryorafaelportfolio.netlify.app/)
 * ✉️  You can contact me at [ryorafael18@gmail.com](mailto:ryorafael18@gmail.com)
 * 🚀  I'm currently working on improving and changing the coding language for [Le Fou Frog Website](http://lefoufrogproject.netlify.app/)
-* 🧠  I'm learning Swift, Python, and Next.js
+* 🧠  I'm learning Swift, Java, and Next.js, Angular, Typescript
 * 🤝  I'm open to collaborating on both front and back end projects with creative aspects

 ### Skills